nataliemall/tulare_old_messy_scripts/README.md

 # Tulare Lake Basin's Shift from Annual to Permanent Crops

-> Implications for Agricultural Water Shortage
+Plotting the expansion of perennial crops in the southern central valley.
-> Exploring trends from 1974 - 2016
+Implications for Agricultural Water Shortage

-This repository contains the code for plotting the expansion of perennial crops in the southern central valley.
+Exploring trends from 1974 - 2016

 ## Installing / Getting started